-Sudan's President Omar al-Bashir has arrived in South Sudan to discuss that nation's ongoing violence, as negotiators for President Salva Kiir and rebel leader Riek Machar struggle to hold substantive peace talks.
+Sudan's President Omar al-Bashir is expected to travel to South Sudan's capital Monday to discuss that nation's ongoing violence, as negotiators for President Salva Kiir and rebel leader Riek Machar struggle to hold substantive peace talks.

 Sudanese Information Minister Ahmed Bilal told VOA that his country is "very anxious and worried" about the situation, but that he thinks Mr. Bashir can play a role in helping the two sides in South Sudan find a solution.